justinkirk8/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 ## Overview of Analysis:
 Challenged requested three deliverables:
-- Obtain current weather infomration for a list of randomly generated cities.
+- Obtain current weather information for a list of randomly generated cities.
 - Create a travel destination map that displays a hotel name and the current weather for all the cities on your list.
-- Create an Itenerary with a travel map for a circut of four cities from your cities list.
+- Create an Itinerary with a travel map for a circuit of four cities from your cities list.

 ## Resources
 - API used: OpenWeatherMap API